MicrosoftDocs/winrt-api/windows.graphics.holographic/holographicspace_createforcorewindow_1849825339.md

 ## -description
 Creates a HolographicSpace that corresponds with the specified window's CoreApplicationView.

-Calling this method permanently assigns the CoreApplicationView to be holographic.
-You may no longer call IDXGIFactory2::CreateSwapChainForCoreWindow after calling this method, or vice versa.

 ## -parameters
 ### -param window
 The window to create a HolographicSpace for.